opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/index.md

     </definition>

 ##Default Workflow Operations

-The following table contains the workflow operations that are available in an out-of-the-box Matterhorn installation:
+The following table contains the workflow operations that are available in an out-of-the-box Opencast installation:

 |Operation Handler |Description                              |Details|
 |------------------|---------------------------------------------------------------|------------------------------------|